 No action or inaction by a crime survivor makes that person responsible for their victimization.
 Perpetrators are responsible for their crimes and their effects.
 The following suggestions may help reduce the possibility of experiencing such a crime, and/or may improve opportunities to receive prompt assistance.

-- Sexual assault does not just occur between strangers.
+- Sexual assaults do not just occur between strangers.

 - Consent must be clear and unambiguous for each participant at every stage of a sexual encounter.